tradingstrategy-ai/docs/source/glossary.rst

         Alternative methods for handling missing data include backward fill (carrying the next observed value backward) or more sophisticated imputation techniques that estimate missing values based on statistical methods or predictive models.
 The choice of method depends on the specific characteristics of the dataset and the objectives of the analysis.

         The :term:`Trading Strategy Framework` gives you various :term:`Python` functions for forward-fill, especially for :term:`OHLCV` data.
-See :term:`documentation` for more info.
+See ref:`forward filling data` in the documentation for more information.

         See also